codecypher/Graphics/HelloOpenGL/README.md

 This repo is a Visual Studio 2019 starter project using OpenGL libraries (GL/GLU/GLUT) including glutdlls37beta.

-All the header, DLL, and lib files are local to the project.

 ## freeglut (Prepackaged Releases)

 [freeglut](http://freeglut.sourceforge.net/index.php#download)